shallomkanyori/alx-higher_level_programming/0x00-python-hello_world/README.md

 **Task 6: Play with strings.**
 Complete some source code to print `Welcome to Holberton School!`.
 You are not allowed to use any loops or conditional statements.
 You have to use the variables `str1` and `str2` in your new line of code.
 Your program should be exactly 5 lines long.

+**Task 7: Copy - Cut - Paste.**
+Complete the given source code that prints the first 3 letters, the last 2 letters and the string without the first and last letters of the variable `word`.
+Your program should be exactly 8 lines long.
+You are not allowed to use any loops or conditional statements.